sgoulas/pdpProject/docs/DevelopmentDiary/June/June.md

 I already know of faker.js (https://github.com/Marak/faker.js) and my initial thought was to use it to generate any data I need.
 I do however need to finalise the architecture I am going to use for fetching data with GraphQL, as well as fill any gaps in my knowledge.

 GraphQL org has many (many) packages for using graphql in FE or BE in javascript environments (https://graphql.org/code/#javascript) depending on the stack.
-It seems that when it comes to "front end + react" the suggested package is apollo client (https://www.apollographql.com/docs/react).
+It seems that when it comes to "front end + react" the suggested package is apollo client (https://www.apollographql.com/docs/react) (apollo being a company that creates tools for bulding application with GraphQL).

 So basically I need to figure out how to make the following work together: